Caveat: The Enraged Sea

 My youngest students drew pictures.
 Here are some cute ones.

-Meanwhile, a seventh grader who goes by Paul and/or Pablo surprised me with a surprisingly well-excuted doodle of some fish in the middle of some notes from the grammar class that preceded my debate class.
+Meanwhile, a seventh grader who goes by Paul and/or Pablo surprised me with a surprisingly well-executed doodle of some fish in the middle of some notes from the grammar class that preceded my debate class.

 Paul’s combination of genial polymath and utter disorganization remind me a little bit of … me, at that age.
 I find him both annoying and charming.